-Rhode Island Gov. Raimondo heads for Senate confirmation vote to be commerce secretary
+Rhode Island Gov. Raimondo is confirmed as commerce secretary

 Raimondo inherits several unresolved decisions on the trade front, including whether to continue a prohibition on U.S. firms selling goods and services to Chinese telecommunications giant Huawei.
 During her confirmation hearing, Raimondo avoided an explicit commitment to do so, sparking concern among some Republicans.

-She also inherits Trump administration regulations restricting U.S. companies’ reliance on Chinese suppliers of telecommunications hardware and software.
+She also must resolve questions about the future of Trump administration regulations restricting U.S. companies’ reliance on Chinese suppliers of telecommunications hardware and software.

 “She will also be under pressure to go farther and tighten restrictions in both directions, so the key measure may not be whether she eases anything but whether she goes farther,” said William Reinsch, a Clinton administration Commerce Department official who is now a trade specialist at the Center for Strategic and International Studies.